-Nothing is worse than having a mouth that is all torn up from braces.
+Nothing is worse than wearing braces and having a mouth that is all torn up from braces.
 The brackets rub against the insides of your cheeks, and soon the tender tissue is raw and sores begin to form.
 The sores from braces look similar to canker sores, and it becomes very painful to talk or to eat.

 Be patient, because most of these mouth sores heal after a week or two.
 The tissue inside your mouth begins to "toughen up" as scar tissue forms at the sore spots.
 However, sometimes some of the sores persist or are just too annoying to deal with.